jossemarGT/jossemargt.com/content/en/post/2021-10-06-artifactory-yum-repolists-troubleshoot.md

 Please bear that in mind if you would like to use this post as a guide for some reason.

-## Artifactory yum errors - Informal RCA
+## Artifactory yum errors - Pseudo-RCA

 ### Issue